-TESTING & MAINTENANCE
+TESTING & MAINTENANCE WEEKLY TESTING

-WEEKLY TESTING

-Test the CO Alarm once a week.
+• Test the CO Alarm once a week.
 If the CO Alarm ever fails to test correctly, have it replaced immediately!
 If the CO Alarm is not working properly, it cannot alert you to a problem.

-DO NOT stand close to the Alarm when the horn is sounding Exposure at close range may be harmful to your hearing.
-When testing, step away when horn starts sounding.
+DO NOT stand close to the Alarm when the horn is sounding.
+Exposure at close range may be harmful to your hearing.
+We testing, step away when horn starts sounding.
 Push and hold the Test/Silence button on the cover until the LED flashes.
-The horn will sound 4 beeps, a pause, then 4 beeps.
-The ALARM (RED) light
+The alarm horn will sound 4 beeps, a pause, then 4 beeps.
+The ALARM (RED) light alarm, replace it immediately If the alarm does not test properly:

 The alarm sequence should last 5-6 seconds.
 If it does not alarm, make sure fresh batteries are correctly installed, and test it again.
-If the unit still does not alarm, replace it immediately
+If the unit still does not will flash.